haolinsun0907/House-Keeper/README.md

 If the user chooses to complete the profile, the above page will show up.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/8.jpg)
-Now, the user can either add a new service to the service list, remove a service or edit a service.
+Now, the user can either add a new service to the service list, remove a service or edit a service.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/9.jpg)
-When click “ADD A NEW SERVICE”, this page shows up, and user can either choose and existing service in the list or create his/her own service.
+When click “ADD A NEW SERVICE”, this page shows up, and user can either choose and existing service in the list or create his/her own service.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/10.jpg)
-When click “CREATE YOUR OWN SERVICE”, the user can define the name and the hourly rate of the service.
+When click “CREATE YOUR OWN SERVICE”, the user can define the name and the hourly rate of the service.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/11.jpg)
-The service provider can also specify or modify the service availability regards to a specific service.
+The service provider can also specify or modify the service availability regards to a specific service.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/12.jpg)
-If you are the home owner, you can search the service provider by specifying the time slot and give the rate of the services.
+If you are the home owner, you can search the service provider by specifying the time slot and give the rate of the services.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/13.jpg)
-The search page looks like this.
+The search page looks like this.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/14.jpg)
-You can check the service provider name and the information about the service.
+You can check the service provider name and the information about the service.<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/15.jpg)
-Finally, you can enter the rate for the service.
+Finally, you can enter the rate for the service.<br>